-St. Nicholas' Day is derived from Saint Nicholas of Myra, who served as a bishop of Greece in the 4th century.
+St. Nicholas' Day is derived from Saint Nicholas of Myra, who served as a bishop in the fourth century.
 Saint Nicholas was a famously giving figure, caring for children in need, struggling families, and the ill.
-He was also known to leave surprise gifts and coins in people’s shoes throughout his lifetime — a tradition many keep up today around this time of year.
+He was also known to leave coins in people’s shoes and give surprise gifts throughout his lifetime — a tradition many keep up today around this time of year.

-In the time between his arrival and St. Nicholas Day, Sinterklaas travels to hospitals, schools, and from home to home, leaving small gifts for well-behaved children.
+In the time between his arrival and St. Nicholas' Day, Sinterklaas travels to hospitals, schools, and from home to home, leaving small gifts for well-behaved children.
 In exchange, children will often leave out a carrot, some hay, and a bowl of water for Sinterklaas’ horse.

-2. A boot in front of the fireplace.
+A boot in front of the fireplace

-On the eve of St. Nicholas Day, children around the world leave a shoe or a boot in front of the fireplace or the front door, hoping to wake up to it filled with gifts from Saint Nicholas.
-Not unlike the Western idea of Santa Claus leaving coal for naughty children, Saint Nicholas might leave a stick for misbehaving children.
+On the eve of St. Nicholas' Day, children leave a shoe or a boot in front of the fireplace or the front door, hoping to wake up to it filled with gifts from Saint Nicholas.
+Not unlike the idea of Santa Claus leaving coal for naughty children, Saint Nicholas might leave a stick for misbehaving children.
 There are variations of this tradition across countries, ranging from a bag of salt to a switch for parents to use as discipline.

-4. Gifts for unmarried women.
+Gifts for unmarried women

-Wondering why unmarried women receive so much attention on St. Nicholas Day?
+Wondering why unmarried women receive so much attention on St. Nicholas' Day?
 Saint Nicholas is viewed as a patron of more than just children and the needy — he also protected virgins.
 One story of Saint Nicholas tells how he once provided a poor man with dowries for his three daughters, ensuring they could marry well.

 Legend has it Krampus travels with Saint Nicholas, leaving coal for naughty children or — in some cases — kidnapping them in his sack.
-Another spine-chilling Krampus tradition: the Eve of Saint Nicholas Day is Krampusnacht, or Krampus Night, in some parts of Europe.
+Another spine-chilling Krampus tradition: the Eve of Saint Nicholas' Day is Krampusnacht, or Krampus Night, in some parts of Europe.
 Krampus takes to the streets, visiting the homes of misbehaving children.
-If that doesn’t motivate you to be good this year, we don’t know what will.
+If that doesn’t motivate you to be good this year, we don’t know what will!